A synthetic approach to detecting $v_1$-periodic families: The spectral sequence associated to a synthetic spectrum

-\begin{example} When $Y=\nu X$, then \cite[Th.A.1]{burkhahnseng} shows that the signature of $Y$ is the standard $E$-ASS of $X$---this is also implicit in \cite{syntheticspectra}.
+\begin{example} When $Y=\nu X$, then \cite[Th.A.1]{burkhahnseng} shows that the spectral sequence associated to $Y$ is the standard $E$-ASS of $X$---this is also implicit in \cite{syntheticspectra}.
 Combining \Cref{filspthm,Gammathm}, we now have a precise meaning to the sense that the bigraded synthetic homotopy groups of $\nu X$ encode the data of the $E$-ASS of $X$.
-Another perspective on this fact will be provided in \cite{osyn}, where the authors together with Sven van Nigtevecht show that there is a natural equivalence of filtered spectra $\Ga(\nu X)$ and (the d\'{e}calage of) the $E$-ASS for $X$.
-In \cite{osyn}, we will also construct various synthetic spectra whose signatures are \emph{descent spectral sequences} associated to a global sections of some even periodic spectral Deligne--Mumford stack. \end{example}
+Another perspective on this fact can be found in \cite[Pr.1.25]{osyn}, where there is a natural equivalence of filtered spectra $\sigma(\nu X)$ and (the d\'{e}calage of) the $E$-ASS for $X$. \end{example}